yiseul/www/md/faq.md

 Almost anything can be retrofitted with a Slock: homes, offices, power tools, bicycles, household electronics, cars, motorcycles and of course lockers.

 The sharing economy has created [17](http://venturebeat.com/2015/06/04/the-sharing-economy-has-created-17-billion-dollar-companies-and-10-unicorns/) billion-dollar companies with 60,000 employees.
-The sector has received north of $15 billion in funding so far and its global yearly revenue is projected to reach $335 billion by 2025 (source: [PWC](https://www.pwc.com/us/en/technology/publications/assets/pwc-consumer-intelligence-series-the-sharing-economy.pdf)).
+The sector has received close to $15 billion in funding so far and its global yearly revenue is projected to reach $335 billion by 2025 (source: [PWC](https://www.pwc.com/us/en/technology/publications/assets/pwc-consumer-intelligence-series-the-sharing-economy.pdf)).

 We believe that very soon, cars will be available in the street for rent, Airbnbs will be fully automated, and entrepreneurs will